81 UK Small Business Statistics (Updated 2024)

 • Company age: The average UK company at the end of March 2023 was 8.6 years old

-• Company size: 99.2% of the total business population are small businesses (0 to 49 employees)
+• Company size: 99.2% of the total business population are small firms (0 to 49 employees)

 • Most popular type of company: Since 2004, private LTD companies have consistently accounted for over 95% of all corporate body types